denvermadsen/confident-story-point-velocity/README.md

-Calculates the story point velocity at confidence level
+Calculates the story point velocity at confidence level.

+Prerequisite packages:

+- ts-node

+Input: story points each sprint, followed by the desired confidence level.

+Example: the following command will output the number of story points we can complete with 90% confidence, if over 3 sprints we finished 3, 4 and 5 story points:

+ts-node velocity.ts 4 5 6 .9